 For example, I have installed Zorin OS 15.1.
 To install Eclipse on Zorin OS, open Software and search Eclipse.
-Zorin is based on Ubuntu so any other distro based on Ubuntu LTS release has Eclipse in the default repository.
+Zorin is based on Ubuntu, so any other distro based on Ubuntu LTS release has Eclipse in the default repository.

-Hit the install button and the software center will install Eclipse IDE with all the dependencies.
+Hit the install button, and the software center will install Eclipse IDE with all the dependencies.
 Now open the eclipse from the application menu.

-If your Linux distro does not have software center, you can use Synaptic or apt to install Eclipse.
+If your Linux distro does not have a software center, you can use Synaptic or apt to install Eclipse.

 Install Eclipse from source code

 It is also possible that your Linux distribution’s repo does not have Eclipse installer.
 No problem!
-We can download the .tar file from Java website and install Eclipse IDE easily.
+We can download the .tar file from the Java website and install Eclipse IDE easily.

 Download Eclipse IDE